 Best Western Route 66 Rail Haven

 Elvis stayed here!
-Our pilgrimage along route 66 has taken us to many unique places including the Best Western Route 66 Rail Haven.
-Located in Springfield, M.O., this vintage route 66 motor court was formerly known as the Rail Haven Motel.
+Our pilgrimage along Route 66 has taken us to many unique places including the Best Western Route 66 Rail Haven.
+Located in Springfield, M.O., this vintage Route 66 motor court was formerly known as the Rail Haven Motel.
 A beautiful replica of the classic neon sign now sits on the property.

 In 1956, Elvis performed at the Shrine Mosque and was supposed to stay at the luxurious Kentwood Arms Hotel.
-However, he ended up getting into a heated argument with his band members after the show and ended walking down the street until he stumbled upon the Rail Haven Motel.
+However, he ended up getting into a heated argument with his band members after the show and ended up walking down the street until he stumbled upon the Rail Haven Motel.

 He checked in and stayed in room No. 409, now named the Elvis Suite.
 As a result, it’s the priciest suite at the motel, furnished with a pink Cadillac-themed bed and Elvis photos.
-Therefore, we highly recommend adding this stop to your route 66 itinerary!
+Therefore, we highly recommend adding this stop to your Route 66 itinerary!

 Steak ‘n Shake